nuts-foundation/nuts-specification/rfc/rfc023-x509credential.md

 ### 3.3 Using X.509 Certificates for signing JWTs

 JWT is a standard that is used to sign JSON objects.
 By signing JSON objects with the private key of the certificate, authenticity of the JWT signer can be established.
 The signature of the JWT can be verified using the public key of the certificate.
-This is done by using the following headers fields:

-* `x5c`, the ordered certificate chain as a list of base64 encoded certificates in the DER format, with the signing certificate first and the root certificate last.
-* `x5t#S256`, the thumbprint of the signing certificate as a SHA256 hash.
+The certificate chain is included in the JWT header as `x5c` field, as specified by [JSON Web Signature (JWS)](https://datatracker.ietf.org/doc/html/rfc7515).

 ### 3.4 The `did:x509` DID Method